-Awakening Now is a documentary film by Jerel Mani, originally released in 2006 and now available in a fully remastered HD edition for its 20th anniversary.
+Awakening NOW is a documentary film by Jerel Mani, originally released in 2006

 Six contemporary spiritual teachers share their perspectives on some of the most fundamental questions we can ask — about consciousness, awareness, and what it means to be truly awake.